prodakt/lncRna/README.md

 head(tbl2)
 ```
 It is not necessary to read all mentioned files.
-If you don't have some of the results you can simply ommit arguments, i.e.:
+If you don't have some of the results you can simply omit arguments, i.e.:
 ```
 tbl2 <- CodPot2tbl(CPC2_outfile = ".../CPC2.out", PLEK_outfile = ".../PLEK.out")
 ```